 For Broadway-style dramas, comedies, and musicals, attend a production at the Cape Playhouse, the country's oldest professional summer theater.
-In 1927 Raymond Moore, who had been working with a theatrical troupe in Provincetown, bought an 1838 Unitarian meetinghouse and converted it into a theater where the original pews still serve as seats.
+In 1927 Raymond Moore, who had been working with a theatrical troupe in Provincetown, bought an 1838 Unitarian meetinghouse and converted it into a theater.
 The opening performance was The Guardsman, starring Basil Rathbone.
 Other stars who performed here in the early days—some in their professional stage debuts—include Bette Davis (who first worked here as an usher), Gregory Peck, Lana Turner, Ginger Rogers, Humphrey Bogart, Tallulah Bankhead, and Henry Fonda, who appeared with his then-unknown 20-year-old daughter, Jane.
 Behind-the-scenes tours are available.
-The playhouse offers children's theater on Friday morning during July and August.
-Also part of the 26-acre property are a restaurant, the Cape Cod Museum of Art, and the Cape Cinema.
+The playhouse offers children's theater on Friday mornings in July and August.
+The 26-acre property includes a restaurant, the Cape Cod Museum of Art, and the Cape Cinema.